"Elizabeth Espín Stern has the ability to handle the most sensitive of matters with extreme grace and sound judgment."Chambers USA

 Liz focuses on issues that are unique to dynamic commercial entities with a global work force.
 She helps companies establish global compliance and management programs to move their executive and professional work corps to various locations around the world.
 Liz is knowledgeable in global HR disciplines and transactions, including visas, work permits and compliance and how immigration transactions interface with tax, employment, compensation and benefits, corporate formation, DE&I, data privacy, export controls, and anti-corruption and anti-bribery regulation.

 - Advising multiple companies on best practices to establish a managed services program to oversee the hiring and mobility of talent across borders, the required employment, benefits and immigration processes to optimize the program and the impact of export control, FCPA, and data protection regulations on their immigration and mobility programs.

-- Representing a global financial services organization in reductions in force impacting a substantial percentage of the work force and including the organization's visa holders and residency candidates.
+- Representing multiple global financial services organizations in reductions in force impacting a substantial percentage of the work force and including the organization's visa holders and residency candidates.

 - Advising a financial services company on the compliance requirements to maintain the visa and work authorization for global workers encompassed by the company’s acquisition of new entities.

 - Developing the strategies for mobility of global pools of professional workers for a global IT company to meet the company’s staffing demands in locations throughout EMEA, Asia Pacific and the Americas.

 - Leading the global team managing a defense supplier's global migration program, coordinating the immigration requirements in multiple countries, including Australia, Belgium, Canada, France, Spain, Italy, Qatar, United Arab Emirates, South Korea, Taiwan and United Kingdom, and securing work authorization for assignees pursuant to government and commercial services agreements.

 - Counseled a government agency on the creation of a training program to facilitate international exchanges with similar entities around the world.